-The Directors have not formed a separate Risk Committee.
+The Directors have not considered it necessary to form a separate Risk Committee.
 The Board thus retains direct responsibility, oversight and management for material business risks.
 (Recommendation 7.1)

 The multiple risks inherent in operating the company and managing its investments are managed by a number of means designed to avoid or minimise any adverse material financial impact.
 These include: